Essential Maintenance Checklist to Extend the Life of Your Mechanical Fasteners

 Log Every Change

-- Write down the date, part number, torque setting, and any observations (e.g., “light rust on M8 nut”).
-A simple notebook or spreadsheet works.
+- Jot down the date, part number, torque setting, and any observations (like “light rust on M8 nut”).
+A simple notebook or spreadsheet works fine.

 Set a Replacement Interval

-- For critical safety bolts (like those on lifting equipment), replace them after a set number of cycles or years, regardless of apparent condition.
+- For critical safety bolts (think lifting equipment), replace them after a set number of cycles or years, even if they look fine.

-- For less critical hardware, replace when you see any sign of wear: rounded threads, discoloration, or loss of lock.
+- For less critical hardware, swap them out at the first sign of wear: rounded threads, discoloration, or lost locking ability.

 Use the Right Spare Parts

-- Keep a stock of the exact same grade and finish.
-Substituting a lower‑grade bolt can weaken the joint and void warranties.
+- Stock the exact same grade and finish.
+Substituting a lower‑grade bolt can weaken the joint and void any warranties.

 Quick Reference Checklist